moizaiqbal40-ops/moizaiqbal40-ops/README.md

 I enjoy projects that push me beyond what I already know.
 Sometimes that means learning a completely new technology.
 Other times it means redesigning an idea several times until it finally feels simple, intuitive, and worth using.

-For me, writing code is only part of the process.
-I care just as much about the experience people have while using what I build — the small interactions, thoughtful details, and decisions that make software feel natural instead of complicated.
+Writing code is only part of the process.
+I care just as much about the experience people have using what I build — the small interactions and details that make software feel natural instead of complicated.

 My journey into Computer Science didn't begin in a programming classroom.
 I transitioned from a Pre-Medical background and had to learn everything from the ground up.
 That experience taught me how to adapt quickly, stay curious, and approach difficult challenges with patience instead of fear.
 It continues to shape the way I learn and the way I build.